7imon7ays/protein-matcher/README.md

 After a few minutes, open your favorite browser and navigate to `localhost:3000` to start using the app.

+See the Docker images used to set up this development environment [here](https://hub.docker.com/u/7imon7ays).

 ### 3. Run the test suite.

 From the project root and with all the app components running in another tab.